-- 1.1 This advice is aimed at developers, consultants, and planners involved in planning and assessing development proposals in the landscapes surrounding the North Somerset and Mendip Bats SAC. - 1.2 The overall aim is for a clearer approach to considering impacts of development on the SAC.
+- 1.1 This advice is aimed at developers, consultants, and planners involved in planning and assessing development proposals in the landscapes surrounding the Mells Valley SAC; the North Somerset and Mendip Bats SAC; and the Bath and Bradford on Avon bats SAC. - 1.2 The overall aim is for a clearer approach to considering impacts of development on the SAC.
 The guidance provides a consistent basis for understanding how rare horseshoe bats use the landscape and where there is likely to be greater risk or opportunity for development.
-This will help inform strategic planning for the area's future housing needs. - 1.3 The guidance will comprise a component of the development management process, to be considered in line with relevant policies, such as policy DM8 (Nature Conservation) of the adopted Development Management Policies of the North Somerset Local Plan; Policy D15 (Bat Consultation Zone) of the Revised Sedgemoor District Council Local Plan; Policy DP6 (Bat Protection Zone) of the Mendip District Council Local Plan; Policy DM2: Biodiversity and geodiversity of the Somerset County Council Minerals Plan; and Policy DM3: Impacts on the environment and local communities of the Somerset County Council Waste Core Strategy - 1.4 At project level the guidance will help identify key issues at pre-application stage that can inform the location and sensitive design of development proposals and minimise delays and uncertainty.
+This will help inform strategic planning for the area's future housing needs. - 1.3 The guidance will comprise a component of the development management process, to be considered in line with relevant policies, such as Policy DP6 (Bat Protection Zone) of the Mendip District Council Local Plan; Policy DM2: Biodiversity and Geodiversity of the Somerset County Council Minerals Plan; and Policy DM3: Impacts on the environment and local communities of the Somerset County Council Waste Core Strategy - 1.4 At a project level the guidance will help identify key issues at pre-application stage that can inform the location and sensitive design of development proposals and minimise delays and uncertainty.
 Within the areas identified, there will be clear requirements for survey information and a strong emphasis on retaining and enhancing key habitat for bats and effective mitigation where required.
 This will demonstrate that development proposals avoid harm to the designated bat populations and support them where possible. - 1.5 The guidance explains how development activities can impact the SAC and the steps required to avoid or mitigate any impacts.
 It applies to development proposals that could affect the SAC and trigger the requirements of the Habitats Regulations (see Annex 7).
 The local planning authority will consider, on the basis of evidence available, whether proposals (planning applications) are likely to impact on horseshoe bats and hence require screening for Habitats Regulations Assessment (HRA).
 Those are the proposals to which the guidance will be applied.
-This will reduce the likelihood that it would be applied to minor developments which would not have an impact on the SAC.

-1.6 The guidance brings together best practice and learning from areas with similar approaches, such as Somerset County Council and South Hams, and the best scientific information available at the time of writing.
-It will be kept under review by North Somerset Council and Somerset County Council and their partners and is fully endorsed by Natural England.
+This will reduce the likelihood that it would be applied to minor developments which would not have an impact on the SAC. - 1.6 The guidance brings together best practice and learning from areas with similar approaches, such as Somerset County Council and South Hams, and the best scientific information available at the time of writing.
+It will be kept under review by Mendip District Council and Somerset County Council and their partners and is fully endorsed by Natural England.
 The planning guidance is part of a wider approach that is being pursued by partner organisations to safeguard and improve habitat for rare bats that includes farm management.
-The guidance is also consistent with Natural England's Site Improvement Plan for the SAC.
+The guidance is also consistent with Natural England's Site Improvement Plan for the SACs.